Encountering a 401 error on your WordPress website can be quite frustrating. Reloading the page might help, but not always.

 Verify the URL

-One of the simplest fixes for a 401 error is checking whether the URL used is valid or correct.
-To secure a website, servers reject attempted access from invalid or incorrect URLs.
+One of the simplest fixes for error 401 is checking whether the URL used in your browser’s address bar is valid or correct.
+To secure a website, servers reject attempted access from invalid or incorrect URLs, often due to entering a wrong username or password.

 First, ensure the URL is spelled correctly.
 Check if your target URL has special characters, hyphens and the correct extension.
 If everything checks out, you should now access the website without problems.

-If you still face a 401 error, see if the page address has changed since your last access.
+If you still face error 401, see if the page address has changed since your last access.
 It may have been moved or deleted.
 Go back to the homepage and find the page you want to access.
 Often, you’ll find the correct link this way.

 Check your login credentials